 Supplies for these affordable decorative planters:

-- 1 can of spray paint (this is the one I used, but I found it cheaper at Wal-Mart), I bought two but only needed one can and still have some left over
+- 1 can of spray paint (this is the one I used, but I found it cheaper at Wal-Mart), I bought two but only needed one can and still have some leftover

 - plastic trash cans – mine are from IKEA and were $1.29 each